Abduls4u/Abduls4u/README.md

-- 👋 Hi, I’m @Abduls4u
+- 👋 Hi, I’m  Abdulsalam Abdulsomad<@Abduls4u>
-- 👀 I’m interested in all areas of software engineering
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning python
+- 🌱 I’m currently specialising in backend web development at alx-africa.

 - 📫
 You can reach me on twitter @abduls0mad